insaafmah/SOAR/INTERPOLATION.md

 This diagram shows how 3D interpolation works.
 We compute four control points at the target $x$ and $y$, each on a different isobaric level, ground level, or a layer extrapolated from the available data.
 The value at $(x, y, z)$ is then computed by interpolating from those four control points.

 The control points are obtained using 2D interpolation, as shown in the previous diagram.
 The altitudes $z_0, z_1, z_2$ and $z_3$ of the four control points are also calculated using 2D interpolation.

+When we have the four control points, we use the same recursive method as in the 1D non-uniform interpolation to compute the value at $(x, y, z)$.

 ## Notes